chrisgnicholas/EEP153_Harriette_Chick_Project2/README.md

 ## Topic & Goals
 Our project focused on determining the most affordable diet in a public school

-Population of interest: We concentrated our efforts on determining the most cost-effective dietary solution for 12-year-old middle school students.
+Within this study, our focal point centered on rigorously assessing the cost-effectiveness of dietary solutions specifically tailored for 12-year-old middle school students.
+Our objective was to identify and recommend practical strategies that not only meet nutritional requirements but also address financial constraints commonly encountered in public school environments.

 ## Project Logistics
 ### Meet Team Harriette Chick